-A bird's nest of loopy, tangled bobbin thread on the bottom side of your sewing is one of the most common sewing machine problems that can stop the creative process of sewing in a flash!
+A bird's nest of loopy, tangled bobbin thread on the underside of your sewing is one of the most common sewing machine problems to quickly derail any project you're working on.
+But don't panic––this problem is almost always easy to fix.

 The looping bobbin thread is usually caused by the upper threading of the sewing machine.
-These pointers should have you sewing again in no time.
+Here are the steps to take to troubleshoot the issue:

 Thread the Machine Properly

-- Re-thread the upper part of the sewing machine making sure the thread is passing through every thread guide on its way to the sewing machine needle.
+Re-thread the upper part of the sewing machine making sure the thread is passing through every single thread guide on its way to the needle.
 Your sewing machine manual is the best guide on how to thread your particular sewing machine.

-- Always thread the sewing machine with the presser foot up.
+Always thread the machine with the presser foot up.
 As long as the presser foot is up, the thread can seat properly.
-When the presser foot is down, the tension is engaged and it will not allow the thread to seat properly.
+When the presser foot is down, the tension is engaged and it will not allow the thread to seat as it should.
 If the thread is not seated in the tension disks, it cannot engage any tension on the thread and stitch malfunctions are bound to happen.

 Change the Needle

-- If you're still having, loopy bobbin thread, change the sewing machine needle.
-Be sure you are using the proper sewing machine needle for your brand of machine, the fabric you are sewing, and the job at hand.
+If you're still having loopy bobbin thread, change the sewing machine needle.
+Be sure you are using the proper needle for your brand of machine, the fabric you are sewing, and the job at hand.

-- If the needle is correct, is it possible you have bent it?
+If the needle is correct, is it possible you have bent it?
 The needle is part of the upper threading and is a very inexpensive part to replace.
 Always remember to let the feed dogs do the work.
-If you are pulling the fabric to the back of the machine rather than letting the machine feed it through, you are risking bending the sewing machine needle which can lead to all kinds of sewing machine problems.
+If you are pulling the fabric to the back of the machine rather than letting the machine feed it through, you risk bending the sewing machine needle which can lead to all kinds of sewing problems.

 Inspect the Bobbin

-- Another thing to look at is if the bobbin is inserted in the bobbin case correctly.
+Another thing to check is whether the bobbin is inserted in the bobbin case correctly.
 Your sewing machine guide is the best resource to check how it should be inserted in the bobbin case.
 If you do not have the manual for your sewing machine, it is possible to find free sewing machine manuals or replacement manuals online.

 Clean the Machine